EscabasJames/CryptoRuggerz/README.md

 # CryptoRuggerz
-A program that gathers information on cryptocurrencies; to determine whether cryptocurrency is ruggable/pump and dumpable
+A program that gathers information on cryptocurrencies; to determine whether cryptocurrency is ruggable/pump and dumpable.

+# Start screen